 For the trip I built a rear trunk out of plywood and mounted it on a luggage rack I bought.
 I got some army surplus canvas bags and made tank panniers that hung down on each side of the gas tank for my tools and 2-stroke oil.
 I put by sleeping bag on top of the tank so I could lean forward on it to rest my arms.
 Two duffel bags were bunged onto the passenger seat and I could just slip in between all that to sit.
 I also bought a leather jacket and pants from the Harley dealer and still own them to this day and yes, I can still wear them. 🙂

 My college friend, Phil, was planning to head back home to LA so we put my footlocker of clothes and a few other worldly possessions in the back seat of his Karman Gia and on Monday, July 5 we headed west.
-I recall my mother waving and crying as I rolled down the driveway in anticipation of the adventure to come.
+I recall my mother waving and crying as I rolled down the driveway filled with anticipation of the adventure to come.

 Unfortunately, Tropical Storm Agnes has gone through Pennsylvania that weekend, so the weather was cloudy and raining when we left New Haven.
 It soon got a lot worse and we had to stop outside Wilkes Barre, PA as I was frozen due to rain suit leaks and too short legs in the pants.
 As I tried to put the heavily laden bike on the center stand, it got away from me, rolled forward, fell over and broke most of the front brake lever off.
 As I stood there shivering in the pouring rain Phil helped me pick the bike up.
 I seriously thought about quitting and going back home.
 I didn’t.
 I learned a great deal about motorcycles, cross country riding and myself in that week.